oilbeater/en/source/_posts/2024-03-04-golang-slice-performance-cont.md

 - Always specify the capacity when initializing Slices.
 - Avoid initializing Slices in loops.
-- Consider using sync.Pool for performance-sensitive paths.
+- Consider using `sync.Pool` for performance-sensitive paths.
 - The cost of memory allocation can far exceed that of business logic.
-- For reusing byte buffers, consider bytebufferpool.
+- For reusing byte buffers, consider `bytebufferpool`.